-First Quantum Minerals Ltd (FQML) became a majority equity partner at the Sese Joint Venture in 2014 and have since directly invested AUD $15m for a 65% project interest and committed to invest a further AUD $3m to increase its stake to 75%.
-Once this 75% interest has been earned, FQML is responsible for arranging the funds required to build the Sese integrated power project and will loan carry African Energy’s residual 25% interest through to commercial production.
+First Quantum Minerals Ltd (FQML) became a majority equity partner at the Sese Joint Venture in 2014 and have since directly invested AUD $16m for a 66.7% project interest.
+FQML is responsible for arranging the funds required to build the Sese integrated power project and will loan carry African Energy’s residual 33.3% interest through to commercial production.

 Over the last few years, AFR and FQML have completed several technical studies covering mining, coal preparation and power generation.
 A conceptual study of the proposed power station layout and design has determined that Sese coal is a suitable fuel for all common power station boiler technologies and can readily meet the required air quality and emissions standards set in the environmental approvals for the project.

 These studies have also established the operating costs, capital costs and a robust financial model for a power project and the associated coal mine and coal processing facilities and have demonstrated that power from Sese could be delivered to the Zambian Copperbelt where FQML operates a large copper mining and smelting business.

 The project has secured the majority of licences, permits and stakeholder approvals that are required for such an operation including:

 - A large-scale mining licence has been granted for an initial period of 25-years over an area of approximately 51 km2 which contains 650Mt of coal in Block-C.

 - A Development Approval Order which sets the fiscal framework for the project, including a 5-year tax holiday from the commencement of commercial operations followed by a 15% corporate tax rate.

 - Land Rights and an associated 50-year Land Lease Agreement.

 - Environmental approval for the project, which was recently increased to 500MW of power generation and the associated coal mining and coal processing volumes.